telerik/xaml-docs/knowledge-base/kb-richtextbox-howto-use-radrichtextbox-in-tooltip.md

 title: Use RadRichTextBox in Tooltip
 description: Shows how you can bind the content of RadRichTextBox to HTML when the control is defined in a ToolTip.
 type: how-to
-page_title: Use RadRichTextBox in a tooltip for an item in an ItemTemplate to show HTML content
+page_title: Use RadRichTextBox in a tooltip to show HTML content
 slug: kb-richtextbox-howto-use-radrichtextbox-in-tooltip
 position: 0
 tags: bind, binding, tooltip, richtextbox, datatemplate, html